-CHEFS is an inclusive, interdisciplinary and collaborative research cluster broadly focused on food and drink.
+SHUFood is an inclusive, interdisciplinary and collaborative research cluster broadly focused on food and drink.
 Based at Sheffield Hallam University, the group brings together academics, food/drink practitioners and interested members of the public.
 Our research is rooted in the real world, addressing the socio-cultural, environmental, and behavioural dimensions of food and drink through academic publications, consultancy, public engagement activities and research-led teaching.
-CHEFS covers three broad areas:
+SHUFood is made up of three sub-clusters:

 Culture, Health, Environment, Food and Society (CHEFS)